 I recognized the transformative power of photography and started to use it as a tool for self-liberation.
 My first conceptual performance photo series was called Pure and Imperfect.
 I photographed my female peers without makeup on and with natural hair.
 I began the series because I finally became frustrated enough with my insecurities and I wanted to overcome them.
 I knew if I was feeling the social pressure to maintain a level of superficial beauty that other girls were too.

 I have since continued this work of liberation with my photographic series Safe to Cry.
-I photograph myself intentionally crying to confront and release my emotions and share the message that it takes strength and courage to be vulnerable and crying is an honorable act.
+I photograph myself intentionally crying to confront and release my emotions and share the message that it takes courage to be vulnerable and crying is an honorable act.

 There is a passage from the book Braiding Sweetgrass that I think about often when I start to question my place in the world or if a career in photography is really possible for me.
 It goes like this: “Many indigenous peoples share the understanding that we are each endowed with a particular gift, a unique ability.
 Birds to sing and stars to glitter, for instance.
 It is understood that these gifts have a dual nature, though: a gift is also a responsibility.
 If the bird’s gift is song, then it has a responsibility to greet the day with music.
 It is the duty of birds to sing and the rest of us receive the song as a gift.
 Asking what is our responsibility is perhaps also to ask, What is our gift?
 And how shall we use it?”
 My gift is photography, it is my responsibility to share my images, and I will use my gift to grow as a human being, to connect with others, and to make our world a little bit more beautiful and welcoming.